swaminator/authors/README.md

 1. Fork this repo

-2. Add a folder in the root of your repo with your firstname-lastname e.g. `lebron-james`
+2. Add a folder in the root of this repo with your firstname-lastname e.g. `lebron-james`

 3. Add an `index.md` with the following frontmatter: